 While co-op can be a good method to assist students in financing their degree, money should not be the primary consideration for participating in the program.

-The average UBC iSchool co-op wage range is $18-25 per hour.
-Wages vary greatly depending on the sector, e.g. some nonprofits pay less than government positions.
-Wages are based on current labour market realities and are up to the employer to determine.
+The average UBC iSchool co-op wage range is $22-28 per hour.
+Wages vary considerably depending on the sector; for example, some non-profits pay less than government positions.
+Wages are based on current labour market conditions, as well as collective agreements in some workplaces, and are up to the employer to determine.
+The living wage for Metro Vancouver in 2023 is $25.68 per hour.

 UBC iSchool co-op students can expect to earn on average over $13,725 per 4-month work term.